 \subsection{Pushouts and coproducts}

 Two dimensional conical (co)limits are just weighted limits with a weight constantly equal to the terminal category $\mathsf{1} $.
-Hence two dimensional conical (co)limits are entirely defined by the domain of the diagram.
+Hence the weight/shape of a two dimensional conical (co)limits is entirely defined by the domain of the diagram.

 The existence of a $2$-dimensional conical (co)limit of a $2$-functor $\mathcal{D}: \SSS\to \mathbb{A} $ defined in a locally discrete $2$-category $\SSS $ (\textit{i.e.} a diagram defined in a category $\SSS $) in a $2$-category $\mathbb{A} $ is stronger than the existence of the $1$-dimensional conical (co)limit of the underlying functor of the $2$-functor $\mathcal{D} $ in the underlying category of $\mathbb{A} $.
 However, in the presence of the former, by the Yoneda lemma for $2$-categories, both are isomorphic.